pllealfunes/nextjs-hobbyist/README.md

 ## Current Tasks:

-- [x] add followers, following, and category following counts to user schema to track
-- [ ] get and display user info - starting to do
+- [ ] 500 after user sign up and logged in after first time?
-- [ ] protected routes

-## Project Tasks:

 - [ ] create new post
 - [ ] create new post with photo